-A study of the basic physical factors existing in each of the major landscape groups of the earth, with special emphasis on the interrelations of land forms, soils, drainage, and vegetation types.
-Several field trips required.
+Prerequisite: course 1A--1B or 5A--5B.
+A study of the basic physical factors existing in each of the major geographic realms, with special emphasis on the interrelationships of land forms, soils, drainage, and natural vegetation.
+One or two field trips may be required.
+To be taken by major students normally in the junior year.